-Office administration - Time spent on human resource activities, internal committees and working groups, office-wide and division planning activities, and time that does not fall within any other working hours task category.
+Management services - Time spent on human resource activities, quality reviews, internal committees and working groups, office-wide and division planning activities, and time that does not fall within any other working hours task category.

 Training - Time spent on staff development, courses, and seminars.
-The time includes both employee attendance time and instructor time when employees instruct courses.
+The time includes both employee attendance and travel time, and instructor time when employees instruct courses.